xpipe-io/kickstartfx/README.md

 - Plenty of checks to warn users about problems with their system configuration, environment, and compatibility
 - Robust dependency management and font handling, your application will even run in WSL
 - Hot-reload capabilities for all resources, including reapplying stylesheets
-- Application instant management via inter-process communication
+- Application instance management via inter-process communication
 - System tray icon support
 - Built-in support for Jackson and Lombok
 - Built-in translations support with language changes applying instantly